Make Music Day (or just “Make Music”) is a free celebration of music around the world on June 21st, the summer solstice.

 Completely different from a typical music festival, Make Music is a open to anyone who wants to take part.
 Thousands of amateur musicians play in public spaces, often for their first time.
 Professional musicians perform for new audiences, who come out from under their headphones to hear unfamiliar groups risk-free.
 And everyone is invited to sing along and enjoy the first day of summer.

 Make Music began in France as Fête de la Musique, a national musical holiday inaugurated in 1982.
-Ever since, the festival has become an international phenomenon, celebrated on the same day in more than 120 countries, including Germany, Italy, Greece, Russia, Lebanon, Ivory Coast, Australia, Peru, Colombia, Ecuador, Mexico, Canada, and Japan.
+Ever since, the festival has become an international phenomenon, celebrated on the same day in more than 120 countries, including Argentina, Australia, Brazil, China, Italy, Nigeria, and the United Kingdom.

 The name Make Music comes from the French Fête (or Faites) de la musique, which means both “festival of music” and “make music!”